SatynarayanMaurya/WhatsApp-Web/README.md

   ✅✅ (Blue) = Seen

 - **Online/Offline Status**
-  Tracks and displays when users are online or offline.
+  Instantly detects and displays user availability in real time.

+- **Real-Time Status Updates**
+  Share and view statuses instantly with live view count updates, showing how many users have seen the status without reloading.

 - **Chat History**
-  Persistent chat storage using MongoDB.
+  Persistent and searchable chat storage using MongoDB.

-- **Auto Scroll**
+- **Auto Scroll to Latest Message**
-  Opens chats at the latest message without forced scrolling.
+  Automatically opens chats at the most recent message for a smooth conversation flow.

----
+- **Secure Authentication**
+  User login and session management with JWT-based security.

 ## 🛠️ Tech Stack